UTSCCSCC01/finalprojectw22-GDSC2.0/doc/sprint0/PB.md

     <br>
     <li>As a member (student or mentor), I can click on the project initiatives and it brings me to a page or a pop up window, so I get to know more details about the project.
     <ul>
-        <li>Clicking on the active project intiatives redirect the user to a page that contains the details about the project intiative.</li>
+        <li>Clicking on the active project initiatives redirect the user to a page that contains the details about the project initiative.</li>
         <li>Each active project initiatives have a page.</li>
     </ul>
     </li>
     <br>
     <li>As a member (student or mentor), I can add preferences to the existing project initiatives, so I can show admins or mentors my preferences.
     <ul>
-        <li>A preference icon at the top right corner of a project initiative in the project listing page.</li>
+        <li>A preference icon in the top right corner of a project initiative in the project listing page.</li>
         <li>Default for all project preference of a user is no-preference.</li>
-        <li>Members can change their preferences</li>
+        <li>Members can change their preferences.</li>
     </ul>
     </li>
 </details>